How to get a Virginia real estate license by reciprocity

 Steps to get your Virginia License by Reciprocity.

-If you have an active license in another state and took at least 60 hours of pre-license, then you do not need to take a course.
+If you have a current license in another state and took at least 60 hours of pre-license, then you do not need to take a course.
 You do need to pass the Virginia portion of the PSI exam.
 (Study info below.)

 PSI has sites in major cities in Virginia- Northern VA (Vienna/Tysons Corner), Richmond, Virginia Beach, Charlottesville, Roanoke.
 (Plus Johnson City, TN and Maryland Eastern Shore.)
 You need 75% to pass.